Exxon profits surge despite $3.4B hit from Russian exit

 Natural gas prices rose too, climbing from $3.50 per million British thermal units to about $5.60, inflating home heating bills and electricity prices.

+“As we think about recent events, our job has never been clearer or more important,” said Darren Woods, CEO, in a conference call with investors Friday.
+“The need to meet society’s evolving needs reliably and affordably is what consumers and businesses across the globe are demanding and what we delivered this quarter.”

-At the same time, Exxon's stock price was rising.
+As energy prices rose, Exxon's stock price also was rising.
 The company announced Friday it's expanding a program to repurchase its own stock, telling investors that Exxon could buy back up to $30 billion worth of its shares through 2023.
 It repurchased shares totaling $2.1 billion during the quarter, shelling out cash to investors as its stock price rose.

 Exxon’s production fell to 3.7 million barrels per day of oil-equivalent, down 4% from the fourth quarter of 2021 due to weather-related unscheduled downtime, planned maintenance and divestments, the company said.
 Production in the Permian Basin grew and the company was on track to deliver a 25% increase in production there in 2022 compared to last year.